6 Best Multi-Device Keyboards With Bluetooth Connectivity

 foldable keyboard

-We mentioned the Logitech K480 was a good fit for traveling due to its form factor.
+We mentioned the Logitech K480 is a good fit for traveling due to its form factor.
 However, the Trueque foldable keyboard takes it to another level with its folding design.
 It’s so compact that it can fit into a tiny compartment in your backpack.

 The Trueque keyboard folds at two different areas resulting in a form factor that’s as compact as a modern-day smartphone.
 It’s accompanied by a folding smartphone stand as well so you can rest your phone/tablet and get to work wherever you are.
-The external chassis is metallic so the build quality is solid too as per users.
+Another trick the Trueque keyboard has up its sleeve is the integrated trackpad.

 What We Like